What to do when Apple Mail is not working

 Envelope Index-wal

-5. Copy and paste them on your desktop, deleting the original files in MailData.
-Then reopen Mail and test.
+Envelope Index - Copy and paste them on your desktop, deleting the original files in MailData.
+Then, reopen Mail and test.

 If it's working, delete the files on your desktop.

 Don't fancy poking around in your Library folder?
 There's a quicker way to do this with the app I mentioned earlier.
-CleanMyMac X has the Maintenance module that can do this for you in just a few clicks.
+CleanMyMac has a Performance module that can do this in just a few clicks.

 How to remove and reindex envelope files the quick way: